yrmvgh/yiufcrawl/README.md

 ## Major modifications from the original DCSS

+* Eliminate pillar dancing and extended kiting (don't knock it until you've given it a fair chance, it really works)
+    * The first time a player moves, it takes 2.0 aut, independent of other factors.
+    * If the player moves again in the same general direction (within 45 degress or less of the original movement), then they move 10% faster than their normal speed.
+As long as they don't stop (by doing something other than moving in a similar direction), they keep moving at the 10% faster than normal rate.
+    * If they stop to attack, then next time they move it will take exactly 2.0 aut.
+It might take longer if their normal movement speed would take longer.
+    * If they change directions by 90 degrees or more, they will pay again the 2.0 aut movement penalty.
+    * Monsters move just like before, no change there.
+    * Pillar dancing no longer will work because most monsters will easily be able to catch up.
+    * Players can still escape from monsters like before, with speed boosts (haste, species speed, swiftness, etc) making it easier.
+    * Extended kiting is impractical even for the fastest species with haste.
+Try it and you'll see what I mean.

 * Inventory expansion
     * The inventory has been divided into two groups: consumables (potions, scrolls, and food), and everything else.
 The 'i' command shows the weapons, armour, evokables, etc. The 'I' command shows the consumables.
 Each can have 52 items.